Healing is not an endpoint; healing is a way of life. It requires one to embrace the constant cycles of growth and contraction.

 We want to clarify that to us “healing” is not a definitive result nor a conclusive state of being.
 It is an ongoing process that is taken on step-by-step and is never complete.
 We never suppose one individual’s pain to be greater than another’s, and we value, utmost, the process by which you interact with your pain experience.
 All this to say: there is no pain too trivial to explore, and you do not need to feel that you have healed or cured your pain in order to share your story.

-All stories are between 1000-2500 words—too short to encapsulate a lifetime, but long enough to get to the heart of a single experience.
-Be specific.
+We accept and encourage submissions in any and all mediums: writing, visual (photo essays, short films, video art), audio.
+Regardless of the medium, the stories we publish are too short to encapsulate a lifetime, but long enough to get to the heart of a single experience, so please be specific.

+Lastly, don’t fret over whether or not you’ll be published.
 Write, first and foremost, for yourself.
-Shoot photo essays for yourself.
-Write to heal.
-Our small team pours over every submission we receive, and ENDPAIN is currently developing features for our audience to further explore narratives and tools that speak to all manners of pain and healing.
-And while we believe each story is important, however, we can’t publish everything.
-Write anyway.
-Submit below.
+Shoot photo essays for yourself, explore your narrative for yourself.
+Our small team pours over every submission we receive, and while we believe the existence of each story is important, we can’t publish everything.
+We hope you will submit anyway.

 Thank you for contributing to ENDPAIN.
 Understanding our personal narratives can be a critical step towards objectifying what happens to us and allowing self-observation without judgment to begin, alchemizing pain into meaningful growth.